-Figure 19: Second order effect in nominal (top panel) and extended (bottom panel) modes, here for a bright exposure with arc lines.
+Figure 21: Left, second order effect in nominal (top panel) and extended (bottom panel) modes, shown here for a bright exposure with arc lines.
 The red boxes mark the slice limits up to 930 nm.
-The impact of second order is visible as the white ellipses illuminating the top of nominal detector.
-The instrument mode is not affected by contamination, but it is more significant in the extended instrument mode.
+The impact of second order is visible as the white ellipses illuminating the top of the detector.
+The nominal instrument mode is not much affected by contamination, but it is more significant in the extended instrument mode.
+Right, second order contamination as it appears in the reconstructed image of a comet: the RGB image has been created using the red end, the center, and the blue end for the RGB channels.
+The second order contamination is visible as the non-uniform redder slices where the out of focus bright comet light in the blue contaminates the red end of the spectrum.

-3.7 Instrument stability
+3.8 Instrument stability

 Two kinds of instabilities have been observed.
 The first one affects the detector system in the form of varying bias structure, difficult to subtract.
 The second one is a temperature dependent flat-field effect.
 The former instability has been very much reduced by improving the detector hardware and the introduction of a new continuous clocking scheme introduced after 19 July 2015.
 The latter has been addressed by the use of illumination frames taken several times during the night.

 The long-term stability of the instrument is still being monitored, and the details in this section will be updated continuously with new findings.